lucformalmethodscourse/lucformalmethodscourse.github.io/source/syllabi/2025Spring.rst

   - 12 points: four group activities, 3 each

-    - property-based testing with jqwik
+    - formal specification of leftpad
     - formal software design with Alloy
     - behavioral modeling with TLA+
     - concurrency explorations with TLA+